PacktPublishing/Containers-for-Developers-Handbook/Chapter12/Readme.md

 💀  Removed all traces of the "minikube" cluster.
 ```

 We will start a Minikube environment with at least 6GB of memory and 2 CPUs.
 We added the ingres and metrics-server plugins.
-The Minikube environment will start with both preconfigured for us which really help us setting up a quick working desktop Kubernetes environment:
+The Minikube environment will start with both preconfigured for us which will really help us to set up a quick working desktop Kubernetes environment:
 ```
 Chapter12$  minikube start --driver=hyperv --memory=6gb --cpus=2 --cni=calico --addons=ingress,metrics-server
 😄  minikube v1.30.1 on Microsoft Windows 10 Pro 10.0.19045.3208 Build 19045.3208